 Therefore, spiritual experience is explained as mere consequence of biology, behavior, cognition, and sociality for constructing a sense of transcendent purpose.
 Thus, it is no surprise then why contemporary talk of spiritual experience is often viewed through a lens of suspicion at best or rejection at worst.
 Hence, atheism, agnosticism, and secularism typically follow from such foundational beliefs.
 Interestingly, however, Christians can also fall prey to such presuppositions.
 Why?
 In a word . . . disillusionment.

 Why is it we tend to discount memories of a vibrant faith prior to disillusionment?
 We question their authenticity as naive, childish, or immature when our faith no longer provides the airtight answers we once expected.
 Ultimately, if we choose not to trust God with the ambiguity of unanswered questions we may find it difficult to resist the pull of materialism—or at least certain versions of it—as a solution to our angst.

 It’s hard to break free from such disillusionment and it usually doesn’t happen until we become truly desperate for change.
 We must become more miserable over our lifeless faith than our confusing disillusionment.
-This is no indictment against theological study nor an endorsement of emotionalism but a simple call back to a religion of the heart . . . a faith on fire.
+This is no indictment against academic study nor an endorsement of emotionalism but a simple call back to a religion of the heart . . . a faith on fire.